kmafeni04/norm/README.md

 ### norm.Db:select

-This function at it's simplest just append "SELECT" to a query Optionally, you can pass `where` to the query which will append a "WHERE" clause at the end of the sql with your conditions
+This function at it's simplest just appends "SELECT" to a query Optionally, you can pass `where` to the query which will append a `WHERE` clause at the end of the sql with your conditions

 ```lua
 function norm.Db:select(sql: string, where: hashmap(string, string)): (sequence(hashmap(string, string)), string)